 As for the whole tart, they were delicious.
-They are quite easy to make, just don't overfill the tarts with the custard like I did the first time I made them, only 2/3-3/4 full as they rise while baking.
+They are quite easy to make, just don't overfill the tarts with the custard like I did the first time I made them, only fill them 2/3-3/4 full as they rise while baking.

 I made mine in a small cupcake tin (30ml tin), as I prefer small bites to really large mouthfuls, but that is a personal preference.
 And as I was making them for a large gathering, you get more of them if using a smaller tin.